Response of fluorescent molecular rotors in ternary macromolecular mixtures: Conclusion

 \section{Conclusion}

-While FMR has emerged as promising local probes of microviscosity, their use in complex media, in particular biological, will remain limited to qualitative fluorescent sensing agents unless microviscosity is related to physico-chemical parameters.
+While FMRs have emerged as promising local probes of microviscosity, their use in complex media, in particular biological, will remain limited to qualitative fluorescent sensing agents unless microviscosity is related to physico-chemical parameters.
 In this study, the evolution of the fluorescence lifetime of a carefully selected FMR has been investigated in both binary and ternary macromolecular mixtures of PEG and water.

 In binary mixtures, the results are overall consistent with those reported by Bittermann et al.~\cite{bittermann_2021a}: while F{\"o}rster-Hoffmann equation describes satisfactorily the evolution of lifetime with viscosity, the fitting parameters depend on the nature of the solution, showing that microviscosity is not solely dictated by viscosity.
 However, mass fraction of PEG is also not sufficient to predict lifetime.